parappayo/code-metrics/README.md

 ## Output

-* HTML output for projects
-* can navigate around project output, drill into files
+* can navigate around project html output, drill into reports on each file
 * source code for functions also included in file output, can drill to see code
 * nice syntax highlighting for source code in output